PoisotLab/ms_metaweb_transfer/manuscript.md

 respectively species being lost, or almost all links being kept -- we settled on the value that allowed all species to remained.

-![Left: there is a linear relatiosnhip between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu* @Schoener1989FooWeb.
+![Top: biological significance of the first dimension.
+Left: there is a linear relatiosnhip between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu*
+@Schoener1989FooWeb.
 Species with a value of 0 in this subspace are at the bottom-most trophic level.
 Right: there is, similarly, a linear relationship between the position of a species on the first dimension of the right subspace and its vulnerability, *i.e.* the relative number of predators.
-Taken together, these two figures show that the first-order representation of this network would capture its degree distribution.](figures/figure-degree.png){#fig:degree}
+Taken together, these two figures show that the first-order representation of this network would capture its degree distribution.
+Bottom: topological consequences of the first dimension.
+Left: differences in the $z$-score of the actual configuration model for the reconstructed network, and the prediction based only on the first dimension.
+Right: distribution of the differences in the left panel.](figures/figure-degree.png){#fig:degree}

 The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with